ankush929/FreeFlowAlgo4/README.md

 ### Free Flow Solver using DFS (Depth First Search)

 The project is aimed to create an automated solver for the Free Flow Game.
-For now, the algorithm shows whether input matrix is solvable or not.
+The constants (filename, Gridsixe, Animation switch, Multiple Outputs) are defined in the Constants,java

+The algorithm prints the final solution with colored paths for each input color.

 Inputs are provided in input1.txt